microsoft/FHIR-Converter/docs/how-to-guides/enable-authentication.md

 1. Copy the **Application (client) ID** and the **Directory (tenant) ID** for later.
 1. Select **API Permissions** to provide your service client permission to your resource application:
     1. Select **Add a permission**.
-    1. Under **My APIs**, select the resource application you created above for your Convert Service.
+    1. Under **My APIs**, select the resource application you created above for your FHIR converter service.
     1. Under **Select Permissions**, select the application roles from the ones that you defined on the resource application.
     1. Select **Add permissions**.
 1. Select **Certificates & secrets** to generate a secret for obtaining tokens: